hash283/Tiny-Faces-Dectector/README.md

 # Tiny-Faces-Dectector
 A face detection model capable of detecting faces of various scales and sizes.
 This is trained using a Multi-Branch FCNN and modified Super Resolution GAN.
-Implementation of the [Finding Tiny Faces](https://arxiv.org/abs/1612.04402)
+Implementation of the paper [Finding Tiny Faces](https://arxiv.org/abs/1612.04402)

 ### Introduction
 The paper - released at CVPR 2017 - deals with finding small objects (particularly faces in our case) in an image,